ShahParin/PerfectPixel/README.md

   - **SharpenCommand.java:** Sharpens the image to enhance edges and fine details.
   - **ValueComponentCommand.java:** Extracts the value component, which is the maximum of the RGB values, representing the lightest color in each pixel.
   - **VerticalFlipCommand.java:** Flips the image vertically, creating an upside-down image.

+## New Version Updates
+- Bug Fixes:
+  - Updated the getters of the Image class to prevent model leaks.
+  - I/O operations - loading and saving of files were moved to the controller.
+  - Updated all the methods to throw an IllegalArgumentException when the name of image to fetch is incorrect.
+  - De-duplicated the function calls for extracting image components by utilizing an Enum.
+- Feature Addition:
+  - Added support for operations like,
+    - Image compression
+    - Histogram visualization
+    - Color correction of images
+    - Level adjustment to improve image contrast
+    - Split view previews to visualize changes
+  - Added interactive user input mode
+  - Optimized the controller design by utilizing Command Design Pattern
+  - User can directly run the program using the JAR file instead building and running the main file

 ## Dependencies
 The project relies solely on JDK classes and does not require external libraries.